 - Fraudulent website activity

-Splunk UBA provides machine learning driven correlation of anomalies across multiple data sources, which can include security products or services such as firewalls, web gateways, VPN technologies, endpoint solutions, DLP products, cloud applications, networking devices and essentially any infrastructure within the environment that generates machine data.
+Splunk UBA APP provides machine learning driven correlation of anomalies across multiple data sources, which can include security products or services such as firewalls, web gateways, VPN technologies, endpoint solutions, DLP products, cloud applications, networking devices and essentially any infrastructure within the environment that generates machine data.

 Examples of Data Sources